ikuyaa/Simple-Calculator/README.md

  - Subtraction ➖
  - Multiplication ✖️
  - Division ➗
- - Button to reset the calculator
+ - Button to reset the calculator ❕
+ - Change the theme 🖌️